datenlord/xline-home/src/blog/2023-11-01-Implementation-of-CURP-Server.md

     name: Jiawei Zhao
     url: https://github.com/Phoenix500526
     img_url: https://avatars.githubusercontent.com/u/9337239?v=4
-  read_time: 30
+  read_time: 14
 ---

 In the previous article, An Introduction to the CURP Protocol, we gave a preliminary introduction to the CURP Protocol.
 Now, let’s continue from where we left off and delve into the internal workings of the CURP Server.

 ---

+In the previous article, An Introduction to the CURP Protocol, we gave a preliminary introduction to the CURP Protocol.
+Now, let’s continue from where we left off and delve into the internal workings of the CURP Server.

 ## Organization of the Curp Crate’s Source Code

 Now, let’s focus on the curp consensus module.
 The curp module is a separate crate in Xline, with all of its source code stored in the curp directory, which is organized as follows:

-curp/proto: Holds the definition of the rpc interfaces and messages related to the curp protocol.
+> curp/proto: Holds the definition of the rpc interfaces and messages related to the curp protocol.

-curp/tla+: Holds content related to the tla+ specification of the curp protocol
+> curp/tla+: Holds content related to the tla+ specification of the curp protocol

-curp/tests: integration tests
+> curp/tests: integration tests

-curp/src: the main implementation code of the CURP protocol, which can be divided into:
+> curp/src: the main implementation code of the CURP protocol, which can be divided into:

-client.rs: CURP client-side implementation.
+> client.rs: CURP client-side implementation.

-cmd.rs: defines key traits for interacting with external mods
+> cmd.rs: defines key traits for interacting with external mods

-log_entry.rs: state machine log entries.
+> log_entry.rs: state machine log entries.

-rpc/: CURP server implementation of rpc methods.
+> rpc/: CURP server implementation of rpc methods.

-server/: CURP server-side implementation, including the following
+> server/: CURP server-side implementation, including the following

 Key data structure definitions: cmd_board.rs, spec_pool.rs